AutoPas/AutoPas/examples/md-flexible/scripts/README.md

 ## Compare Traversals per time

-Enables you to compare several traversals per time and number of particles or domainsize or density.
+Enables you to compare several traversals per time and number of particles or domain size or density.
 In the plot you will find the time as the x-axis and the other parameter as y-axis.

 Requirements: